Financial Aid at UW Law School

 - Once your application is finalized, your Financial Aid Notification will be sent to the email you have provided.
 To view the awards as a new student, you must log on to your MY INFO, and as a continuing student you must log on to your MY UW.

-- At this point, you will be able to see what you have been awarded in subsidized and unsubsidized Stafford loans, as well as federal work-study aid.
+- At this point, you will be able to see what you have been awarded in Direct loans, as well as federal work-study aid.
 You must accept your loans on your MY UW or MY INFO.

-- The maximum amount that you can borrow per academic year in Stafford loans is $20,500.
-For subsidized loans, the federal government pays the interest on the loans while you are in school.
-For unsubsidized loans, which also include Grad PLUS loans, interest will start to accrue immediately.
-Interest on all Stafford loans is fixed at 6.8%.
+amount that you can borrow per academic year in Direct loans is $20,500.
+The Direct loans available to graduate students are unsubsidized loans, meaning interest will start to accrue immediately.
+Interest on unsubsidized Direct loans disbursed between July 1, 2013 and June 30, 2014 is fixed at 5.41%.

 - Work-study awards can range from $0 to $2,400 per year.
 If you are awarded work-study funding and you are not planning to work, you can convert the work-study award into loan money.

-You may decide that you need more financial aid than you have been awarded in Stafford loans and work-study funds.
-If this is the case, you may want to apply for Federal Direct Grad PLUS loans.
+You may decide that you need more financial aid than you have been awarded in Direct loans and work-study funds.
+If this is the case, you may want to apply for federal Direct Grad PLUS loans.
 Instructions for applying for Grad PLUS loans are listed below.

-- Follow all the steps above for applying for Stafford loans.
+- Follow all the steps above for applying for Direct loans.

 - Complete the Federal Direct Grad PLUS Loan Request Form and submit it to the OSFA.
 This form will authorize the U.S. Department of Education to conduct a credit check on you.